Let’s get things straight about GCash, as misconceptions and misinformation tend to spread far and wide.

 Debit card cash-ins are from Paynamics.

-Bank Transfers are powered by Instapay that goes through Bancnet.
+Bank Transfers are powered by Instapay that go through Bancnet.

-Given this, there are also times when GCash does mess up, for example with GCredit issues, or nondispense of cash in ATMs or failed logins.
+Given this, there are also times when GCash does mess up, for example with GCredit issues, nondispense of cash in ATMs, or failed logins.
 In these cases, GCash is trying to manage the level of services they provide.

-For the reliability question, this has been a question of scale.
-GCash is currently in a state of transition into the Alipay payments platform.
-After the transition, GCash is poised to be able to handle more transactions as more and more people use the app.
+The reliability question has been a question of scale.
+GCash has transitioned into the Alipay payments platform.
+After this, GCash is poised to be able to handle more transactions as more and more people use the app (80 million users as of mid-2023).

 This is why there have been advisories lately that there will be technical issues from time to time.
-Migrations of any system is really a very big and delicate endeavor for any company undergoing such change.
+Any change is really a very big and delicate endeavor for any company.

 The bottom line is — it is still safe to use the GCash app and it still works as intended.

-Misconception 6: Money from blacklisted accounts are pocketed by GCash
+Misconception 6: Money from blacklisted accounts is pocketed by GCash

 Blacklisted accounts are effectively frozen.
 GCash cannot liquidate those as they don’t own those accounts.
 GCash employees cannot pocket the money from these accounts as they will be liable for fraud.